PostHog/posthog-zapier/README.md

 It's only a few steps:

 1. Fork then clone, or simply download this repository.
 2. Enter its directory with `cd`.
+3. Update `API_HOST` value in `src/settings.ts`.

-3. Globally install Zapier CLI.
+4. Globally install Zapier CLI.
     ```bash
     npm install -g zapier-platform-cli
     ```

-4. Log into Zapier from the command line.
+5. Log into Zapier from the command line.
     ```bash
     zapier login
     ```

-5. Install this project's dependencies.
+6. Install this project's dependencies.
     ```bash
     npm install
     ```

-6. Either register a new integration on Zapier.
+7. Either register a new integration on Zapier.
     ```bash
     zapier register "PostHog @ $YOUR_ORG"
     ```